 The CIRS temperature and ISS color variations are confined primarily to phase angle over a range of solar elevations with only small differences from changing spacecraft elevation.
 Color and temperature dependence with varying solar elevation angle are also observed.
 Brightness dependence with changing solar elevation angle and phase angle is observed with UVIS.
-VIMS observations show that IR water ice absorption band depths are a very weak function of phase angle, out to $\sim$ 140 deg phase, suggesting that interparticle light scattering is relatively unimportant except at very high phase angles.
+VIMS observations show that IR water ice absorption band depths are a very weak function of phase angle, out to ~ 140 deg phase, suggesting that interparticle light scattering is relatively unimportant except at very high phase angles.
 These results imply that the individual properties of the ring particles may play a larger role than the collective properties of the rings, in particular at visible wavelengths.
 The temperature and color variation with phase angle may be a result of scattering within the regolith and on possibly rough surfaces of the clumps, as well as a contribution from scattering between individual particles in a many-particle-thick layer.
-Preliminary results from our joint studies will be presented.